wp-plugins/ewww-image-optimizer/readme.txt

 Because EWWW Image Optimizer uses lossless optimization techniques, your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.

-Images are optimized using the Linux [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
+Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
 For PNG files, either optipng or pngout can be used.
 If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.

 EWWW Image Optimizer calls optimization utilities directly which is better suited to shared hosting situations where these utilities may already be installed.
-The programs we use (jpegtran, optipng, pngout, and gifsicle) generally have very minimal dependencies (pngout has none), so all you will need is a hosting account with shell access, and build utilities installed.
-You can then tell EWWW Image Optimizer where you compiled these utilities.
-I use Bluehost, which meets these requirements, and Dreamhost is another suitable alternative.
-There are likely others out there that I am not aware of.
+The programs we use (jpegtran, optipng, pngout, and gifsicle) generally have very minimal dependencies (pngout has none), and can be installed with one-click from the settings page if your host doesn't already have them.

 **Why use EWWW Image Optimizer?**